anuj-seth/anuj-seth.github.io/_posts/2020-11-16-railways_data_model_part_2.md

   font-size: 15px;
   }
 ---
-[Part 1](https://anuj-seth.github.io/postgresql/2020/10/07/railways_data_model_part_1.html) ended with this data model.
+Can I use the data model from [part 1](https://anuj-seth.github.io/postgresql/2020/10/07/railways_data_model_part_1.html) to plan travels around India ?
 &nbsp;
 <p align="center">
 <img src="{{ site.url }}/assets/images/railways-data-model/railways_data_model_1.jpg">
 </p>
 &nbsp;
-Can I use this data model to find trains between stations ?
-The short answer is yes.
+The short answer to that question is yes.
 The long answer is this blog post.
 &nbsp;
-### Where can one train change take me ?
+### Where can one train change from Warangal take me ?
-Starting from Warangal station what places can I reach by changing trains only once ?
+Why did I choose Warangal for this example ?
-What's so special about Warangal ?
-I was looking for stations in this dataset with only one or two originating trains so that the final list of stations reached would be small enough to be printed in full and the name Warangal intrigued me.
+I searched the dataset for stations with only one or two originating trains, hoping that the number of stations one train change away would be manageable.
+Only two trains start from Warangal and the name has a nice ring to it.
-As I am only interested in final destinations, not intermediate stations, the ***trains*** table can be joined with itself where the destination of the first train matches the origin of another train.
+The ***trains*** table will serve my purpose as it has the origin and destination stations for all trains and I only care for final destinations, not intermediate stations.
+Joining the ***trains*** table with itself, a self-join where the destination of the first train matches the origin of another train, fetches all the relevant rows.
 *NOTE* - WL is the station code for Warangal.
 ```sql
 SELECT distinct train_2.destination_station_code